qgustavor/mega/readme.md

 ### file.loadAttributes(cb)

-Download and encrypt file attributes.
+Download and decrypt file attributes.
 Attributes normally contain file name("n"), but it seems you can put anything you want in there.

-Only makes sense when file is created from download link with `mega.file(url)`, otherwise attributes are already loaded/encrypted.
+Only makes sense when file is created from download link with `mega.file(url)`, otherwise attributes are already loaded/decrypted.

 ```
 mega.file(url).loadAttributes(err, file) {